 Without suit, the Authority may use an intercept mechanism (the "local aid intercept") established by the Act to recover amounts unpaid by a Local Body.
-To trigger this mechanism, the Authority must certify to the State

-Treasurer the amount of any unpaid charge, whereupon the State Treasurer is required by the Act to deduct such unpaid charge from all amounts payable to the Local Body by the Commonwealth, if any, regardless of their intended use (including state reimbursements, grants and general local aid funds) and to pay such amount over to the Authority.
+To trigger this mechanism, the Authority must certify to the State Treasurer the amount of any unpaid charge, whereupon the State Treasurer is required by the Act to deduct such unpaid charge from all amounts payable to the Local Body by the Commonwealth, if any, regardless of their intended use (including state reimbursements, grants and general local aid funds) and to pay such amount over to the Authority.
 For a description of general local aid funds as a source of revenue available to Local Bodies to pay Authority charges, see "Local Bodies - Municipal Sources of Revenue."
 The Authority has covenanted in the General Resolution to use this enforcement mechanism in the event that a Local Body fails to make timely payment.
-The Authority has successfully used the local aid intercept six times since 1990, including, in one case, following a Local Body's protesting of the Authority's rates and charges.
-The amounts intercepted represented less than one-tenth of one percent of all rates and charges assessed and collected in the applicable Fiscal Year.
-The Authority has not used the local aid intercept in more than 20 years.
+Although the Authority successfully has used the local aid intercept in the past, the Authority has not needed to use the local aid intercept in more than 25 years.

 Distributions of local aid payable to the municipalities served by Special Purpose Local Bodies, including the BWSC, would not be available to meet unpaid charges due the Authority through the local aid intercept.
-Municipalities served by such Special Purpose Local Bodies account for approximately 31.1% of the Authority's combined rates and charges assessed for Fiscal Year 2017.
+Municipalities served by such Special Purpose Local Bodies account for approximately 31.6% of the Authority's combined rates and charges assessed for Fiscal Year 2019.